pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 -----------------

-I've prepared a simple [demo application][es-tuturial] that demonstrates Elastic Search with Ruby on Rails.
+I've prepared a simple [demo application][es-tuturial] that demonstrates Elastic Search integration with Ruby on Rails.
 You can take a look at how I implemented it or try to tweak it into doing more advanced things.

-To get it running all you need to do is install all gems, create the database (SQLite 3), run an elasticsearch instance in background and seed the Application with the provided Wikipedia articles within the `/db/seed/` directory.
+To get it running all you need to do is install all gems, create the database (SQLite 3), run an `elasticsearch` instance in the background and seed the Application with the provided Wikipedia articles within the `/db/seed/` directory.

 ```bash